Making a Difference

 international educators are unaware of international volunteer organizations and financial aid administrators may view them as third party providers.

-The fact is that many of these organizations provide high-quality programs and promote excellence in international volunteerism:
+The fact is that many of the following organizations, among others, provide high-quality programs and promote excellence in international volunteerism:

-are only a few examples of exemplary programs.
-More information about these and other members of the International Volunteer Programs Association (IVPA) can be found on their web site: www.volunteerinternational.org.
+The organizations above only a few examples of exemplary programs.
+More information about these and other members of the International Volunteer Programs Association (IVPA) can be found on their website: www.volunteerinternational.org.
 Editor's

-Under the recent Higher Education Act third party providers can enter into written agreements with U.S. eligible institutions or act as a liaison on behalf of a foreign institutionif they provide no more than 50
+Under the Higher Education Act 3rd-party providers can enter into written agreements with U.S. eligible institutions or act as a liaison on behalf of a foreign institutionif they provide no more than 50

 percent of the educational program.
 This means that students who are enrolled in their home institutions in an approved accredited overseas volunteer project with academic course content are eligible for federal student aid.